-Rocio Rodriguez-Perrot is a certified board director and a lawyer.
-She has been practicing with the law firm Rossello, since 2013, leading legal advisory for installation and development of foreign companies in Peru.
-Since 2016, she also manages a branch in Peru for IN Group (France) handling the legal management in the execution of their contracts in Peru.
-7Former French Foreign Trade Advisor - Peru Section (from 2015 to 2019), a collegial body belonging to the Ministry of Economy of the French Republic for the development, promotion and strengthening of French investment.
+Rocio Rodriguez-Perrot is a certified board director and an international business lawyer with over 10 years of legal advisory experience with international companies.
+She has been practicing with the law firm Rossello since 2013, leading legal counsel for the foundation and development of foreign companies in Peru.
+Since 2016, she also directs IN Group (France)'s Peruvian business.